vEDW/example-voting-app/README.md

-This is a fork of the docker compose application and deconstructed to deploy microservices on Cloud Foundry.
+This is a fork of the docker compose application and deconstructed to deploy as individual microservices on Cloud Foundry.

 Example Voting App